jduthon/SwiftGuideline/README.md

 ```

 Use `guard` unwrapping if the object is required for continuing the operation.
-`guard` is prefered when doing early returns inside of a function.
+`guard` is prefered when doing early return inside a function.

 ```
 guard let lRequiredObject = object else { return }